 A significant and favorable association was identified between environmental management accounting and barriers to environmental sustainability.
+The analysis confirmed the hypotheses stipulating that barriers to environmental sustainability detect the implementation of environmental management accounting practices in food and beverage manufacturing firms.
 The research also revealed that these barriers significantly predict implementing environmental management accounting.
-The analysis confirmed the hypotheses stipulating that barriers to environmental sustainability detect the implementation of environmental management accounting practices in food and beverage manufacturing firms.
-Resolving environmental sustainability barriers will enhance the adoption of environmental management accounting in food and beverage manufacturing enterprises.
+It can be concluded that resolving environmental sustainability barriers will enhance the adoption of environmental management accounting in food and beverage manufacturing enterprises.
 The preponderance of these businesses does not practice sustainability in their operations, which means that there are no policies in place to resolve this issue, so these companies will continue to operate in an unsustainable manner.